-The contribution of ICT to the production and presentation of work was often cited as among its most immediate benefits, although some teachers tended to describe this in somewhat functional terms.
 However, many of the teachers reported on the capacity of ICT to enhance not only the product of a given learning activity, but also the process of learning itself, suggesting that ICT can liberate learners from mundane tasks, and allow them to concentrate on higher order skills.
 A secondary teacher describing her pupils' use of presentational software, for example, told us that they had been far more prepared to edit and structure material than they had done with traditional approaches.
-A primary school numeracy co-ordinator, also discussing the use of a spreadsheet package, illustrated that this potential was not confined to the secondary phase:
+Further discussing the use of a spreadsheet to investigate data, the same teacher argued that ICT had the potential to liberate her pupils from the mundane, allowing them to concentrate on higher order skills: